Tomisin92/healthcare-genai-rag/README.md

 ## Security Notes

-- Never commit `.env`, `k8s/secret.yaml`, or any file with secrets.
+- Never commit `.env`, `k8s/secret.yaml`, or any file with secrets
-- Prefer Azure Key Vault for production secret management.
+- Prefer Azure Key Vault for production secret management
-- Use private ACR endpoints and restricted NSGs in production.
+- Use private ACR endpoints and restricted NSGs in production
-- Enable network policies and RBAC on AKS.
+- Enable network policies and RBAC on AKS
-- Rotate OpenAI API keys regularly and store them securely.
+- Rotate OpenAI API keys regularly and store them securely

 ## Cleanup